micmejia/bible-dump/NKJV/Genesis/Gen 48.md

 Then Israel said to Joseph, "Behold, I am dying, but God will be with you and bring you back to the land of your fathers.

 ###### 22
-Moreover I have given to you one [^d]portion above your brothers, which I took from the hand of the Amorite with my sword and my bow."
+Moreover I have given to you one portion above your brothers, which I took from the hand of the Amorite with my sword and my bow."